-Clinics for recalled patients to begin
+Clinics for recalled patients begin

 The patients had attended Dr Watt's clinics at the Royal Victoria Hospital and privately at the Ulster Independent Clinic and Hillsborough Private Clinic.

-It is the biggest ever patient recall in the Belfast Trust.
+It is the biggest ever patient recall in the Belfast Health Trust.

-In a statement the Ulster Independent Clinic said that as an independent clinical practitioner who used its facilities, "Dr Watt retains his own patient records".
+In a statement, the Ulster Independent Clinic said that as an independent clinical practitioner who used its facilities, "Dr Watt retains his own patient records".

 It said it has sought advice "on obtaining access to the information required from these files urgently to allow us to accurately identify any patients who may need to be contacted".